 Since the last edition of the API, the UK’s progress has been delayed by Brexit, and more recently Coronavirus.
 This includes transferring the recognition of animal sentience from EU regulation to UK law, and reviewing legal protections afforded to invertebrate species.

 Some countries, such as Morocco, Iran, Algeria and Belarus, are still missing the basic legal framework needed to protect animals, and many countries do not formally recognise animal sentience in their existing legislation.
-The severe animal welfare concerns range from intensive farming, wildlife markets and associated trade, which are all proven threats of disease outbreak, such as the most recent global pandemic, Coronavirus.
+The severe animal welfare concerns range from intensive farming, wildlife markets and associated trade, which are all proven threats of disease outbreak, such as is possibly the case with the most recent global pandemic, Coronavirus.

 The API was first launched in 2014 by World Animal Protection, alongside other animal protection non-governmental organisations, after consultation with academic experts.
 For thus second edition of the API, released in 2020, the methodology was refined by World Animal Protection, and the organisation is calling on all governments to immediately improve their animal welfare standards.
 This would not only benefit the animals themselves, but would also reduce the risk to public health.